Machine learning the real discriminant locus: Machine learning

 Backed by the universal approximation theorem~\cite{cybenko1989approximation,hornik1989multilayer}, deep learning techniques \cite{bengio2015deep,lecun2015deep} have garnered significant popularity in recent times based on success in a wide array of applications.
-In particular, the feedforward neural network, i.e., a multi-layer structure of compositions of activation functions, has been shown to be a universal approximator for any mildly constrained target function provided that the network parameters (or weights) and the multilayer structure are chosen appropriately~\cite{cybenko1989approximation,hornik1989multilayer}.
-The layers of compositions of functions manifests the multilayer structure in a deep network where the depth refers to the number of composition levels.
+In particular, the feedforward neural network, i.e., a multi-layer structure of compositions of activation functions, has been shown to be a universal approximator for any mildly-constrained target function provided that the network parameters (or weights) and the multilayer structure are chosen appropriately~\cite{cybenko1989approximation,hornik1989multilayer}.
+The layers of compositions of functions manifest the multilayer structure in a network where the depth refers to the number of composition levels.

 A practical way to obtain a sensible model and its corresponding weights is to start with a large architecture (as a rule of thumb, as many weights as the number of training data points) and apply an optimization routine, e.g., stochastic gradient descent method, to achieve numerical values of the weights which best approximate the underlying function.
-Since overfitting based on noise in the training data typically results in poor generalization abilities of the network to classify unseen data and is usually associated with excessive network capacity, regularization techniques are often implemented~\cite{Goodfellow-et-al-2016}.
-Commonly used regularization techniques include $L_1$ (Lasso) and $L_2$ (Ridge) regularization, dropout, and early stopping \cite{bengio2015deep,bishop2006pattern}.

-We adopt a strategy that goes against this widely accepted principle.
-The reason for this is that we know {\em a priori} that the training data originated from counting the number of real solutions to a parameterized system of polynomial equations, which can be certifiably computed as discussed in Section~\ref{sec:parameterHomotopies}.
-The benefit of knowing the provenance of the data is the awareness that the data in question will not be affected by noise.
-Therefore, in order to closely approximate the underlying structure from data involving no noise, we deliberately chose not to regularize~our~models.
+As motivated above, we completely forego the use of regularization techniques in the training process of our neural networks.